NerdNu/EasyRider/README.md

  * `/horse-levels [help]` - Show level information about the horse currently ridden or right-clicked.

+ * `/horse-owned` - List information about all horses owned by you.

  * `/horse-upgrades health|jump|speed|help` - List all levels, corresponding
    attribute values and training effort for a specified ability.